ESP Biography

 Brief Biographical Sketch:

-Hey, I'm Raleigh, and I'm an MIT sophomore majoring in 6-4 (artificial intelligence and decision making).
+Hey, I'm Raleigh, and I'm an MIT junior majoring in 6-3 (computer science).
 I'm not involved in a lot of extracurriculars but I'm a trumpet player for the MIT Video Game Orchestra.
 As for what I do in my free time...
 I guess I'm a bit of a video gamer, but I haven't really had a lot of time for that these days.
-Big fan of Hitman 3 and Frostpunk.
+Big fan of Hitman 3 and Frostpunk, and Silksong as of late.
 Aside from that, I also enjoy reading manga/manhwa/manhua and webnovels.
 I used to proofread for a scanlation group, but I retired from that to make more time for college.
+Past Classes(Clicking a class title will bring you to the course's section of the corresponding course catalog)C16220: advanced inventory management in (modded) minecraft in Splash Fall 2025 (Nov.
+22 - 23, 2025)

 E15764: Everyday Engineering in Splash 2023 (Nov.
 18 - 19, 2023)